tillitis/tkey-ssh-agent/README.md

 (until then it's also not possible to implement the upcoming SSH agent restrictions https://www.openssh.com/agent-restrict.html).

+You can use `-k` to only output the pubkey (on stdout, some message are still present on stderr), which can be practical. to encrypt a file for yourself:

+% ./mkdf-ssh-agent -k -port /dev/pts/0

 # Developing the app

 ## Memory